FravBox/YagCCs/Thread Management/readme.md

 - It will NOT auto-update
 - USE IT SPARINGLY

 It does thread mentions and text links to the threads, so it should still work even if the threads get archived, as long as the db entries associated with them were not deleted.
+Many thanks to Shadow22A, who wrote 90% of this command.

 ## `$amt` - The amount of db entries to range through
 The max is 100, but unless you have 100+ channels and/or threads, do not set it this high.
 The larger the number, the more command will lag.
 Adjust it to your server's needs.